Do Keywords Still Matter for SEO?

 When it comes down to it, keywords matter but don’t hold quite as much weight as they used to as Google keeps expanding it’s ranking factors.
 Simply writing a keyword rich article isn’t enough anymore and if you write an article and wait for the traffic to pour in, you’ll be waiting a long time if that’s all you’ve done.

-The reason why is that search algorithms don’t display results based on only keywords, instead it has multiple facets that look for many variables such as term frequency, density, synonyms, authority, and many others, then displays articles based on relevancy to that keyword, but some of the articles may not even contain that specific keyword but possibly synonyms or other related topics and may often rank higher than articles that utilize that specific keyword.
+The reason why is that search algorithms don’t display results based on only keywords anymore, instead it has multiple facets that look for many variables such as term frequency, density, synonyms, authority, and many others, then displays articles based on relevancy to that keyword, but some of the articles may not even contain that specific keyword but possibly synonyms or other related topics and may often rank higher than articles that utilize that specific keyword.

 Don’t Write for Search Engines, Write for People

 We see a lot of beginning SEO’s try focus only on a single keyword and try to write for search engines and not users.
-Writing for search engines is a practice used to work but now can, and more than likely, will, hurt your article.
+Writing for search engines is a practice used to work but now can, and more than likely, will hurt your article.
 By simply repeating keywords, especially if they don’t read naturally, the less likely your article will rank.
 In fact, with new algorithms, the article doesn’t have to contain the searched for keyword at all!